brown-studios/minuet/docs/installation-guide.md

 1. Raise the fan motor into position in the center of the fan housing.
 Align the mount's two protruding M5 screws with the mount holes in the housing and seat the mount into place.
 1. Secure the mount with the original washers and M5 nuts using an 8 mm socket driver.
 Do not overtighten.
 1. Drape the fan motor wires along the upper side of the plastic spoke that supports the motor and guide them towards the corner of the housing above the electronics.
-1. Pass the fan motor connector through the opening that was under the weatherguard.
+1. Pass the fan motor connector through the wire passage.
 1. Use two zip ties to secure the fan motor wires to the spoke.

 If you are installing a light accessory, proceed to those instructions and install the LED light strip into the housing now.
-The light's wires will pass through the same opening as the fan motor wires.
+The light's wires will pass through the same wire passage as the fan motor wires.

-Now you have the option of reinstalling the weatherguard over the opening in the housing (the one that was so tricky to disassemble).
-The weatherguard might help shed water in some circumstances but it doesn't seem necessary so you can omit reinstalling it to ease future maintenance.
+Now that all of the wires have been installed through the wire passage in the housing, it's time to reinstall the wire passage cover to protect the electronics from water intrusion.
+(Because it is so awkward to remove, you may choose to postpone reinstalling the cover if you anticipate needing to access the wires again soon.)

-To reinstall the weatherguard (optional):
+To reinstall the wire passage cover:

-1. The weatherguard has a notch that fits over the wires where they pass through it.
-This notch originally only needed to be big enough for 2 wires but now there are more so the opening needs to be expanded to fit.
+1. The wire passage cover has a notch that fits over the wires where they pass through it.
+The notch in the original cover was only big enough for the original 2 motor wires.
+    - If your kit includes a new wire passage cover with a bigger notch, use it instead of the original cover.
+Or consult the [hardware guide](hardware-guide.md) for instructions on how to make one.
+    - Otherwise, you can expand your original wire passage cover to fit over the additional wires.
 Carefully carve away excess plastic around the notch until it fits over all of the wires without crimping them.
 1. Fully open the lid by turning the lid knob counter-clockwise.
-1. Preinstall the screws into the weatherguard then seat it into place over the wire harness.
+1. Preinstall the screws into the wire passage cover then seat it into place over the wire harness.
 1. Tighten down the screws a little bit at a time while checking to ensure that the wires pass through the notch and don't get crimped by the plastic.

 Now you can close the lid by turning the lid knob clockwise.